alexzhangs/aws-cfn-vpc-peer-acceptor/README.md

 * [aws-cfn-vpc-peer-requester](https://github.com/alexzhangs/aws-cfn-vpc-peer-requester)
 * [aws-cfn-vpc](https://github.com/alexzhangs/aws-cfn-vpc)

-To create cross account VPC peer connections, one accepter peers with multi requesters.
+To create cross account VPC peer connections, one acceptor peers with multi requesters.
 These repoes may make the process easier.

-However you will need to make a new template to put all these together, put `aws-cfn-vpc`, `aws-cfn-vpc-peer-accepter` and `aws-cfn-vpc-peer-requester` as the nested stack of your new stack.
+However you will need to make a new template to put all these together, put `aws-cfn-vpc`, `aws-cfn-vpc-peer-acceptor` and `aws-cfn-vpc-peer-requester` as the nested stack of your new stack.

-About how to do this, you may refer to a real world example [aws-cfn-vpn](https://github.com/alexzhangs/aws-cfn-vpn), which put all these together, and is able to create one(accepter) to many(requester) cross account VPC peer connections.
+About how to do this, you may refer to a real world example [aws-cfn-vpn](https://github.com/alexzhangs/aws-cfn-vpn), which put all these together, and is able to create one(acceptor) to many(requester) cross account VPC peer connections.

 This template will create an AWS CloudFormation stack, including